-- How do I enroll or add/drop classes?
+- How do I enroll in, drop or swap classes?

-- Do I have to enroll and add/drop online?
+- Do I have to enroll, drop and swap online?

-- What if I can't get in to enroll or add/drop classes?
+- What if I can't enroll in or drop classes?

 - How do I search for classes in Student Center?